ihkap11/ihkap11/README.md

-👯 Heads up, I'm looking for new opportunity in Machine Learning, preferably around LLMs and ML lifecycle toolings.
+👯 I'm looking for new opportunity in Machine Learning, preferably around LLMs and ML lifecycle toolings.
 Reach out to me at bpakhi97@gmail.com.
 <!--
 **ihkap11/ihkap11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.